 - Training Centers serve as a catalyst for fulfilling the Great Commission.
-They activate and energize disciple making by providing a simple two-step strategy, proven tools, and encouraging coaching.
+They activate and energize disciple making by providing a simple strategy, proven tools, and encouraging coaching.

 - Training Centers are led by laity or church staff.
 Leadership is not limited to those in full time ministry.

 - Training Centers serve the city in which they are located.
 They meet in the home of the leader or a person attending the Training Center.